Hoshiyar Qadin: As Walida Pasha

 Hoshiyar Qadin was a public figure whose doings were continually reported by the press, which referred to her simply as Queen Mother.
 During the 'Urabi revolt her patriotic feelings made her accept 'Urabi as the defender of the country against a British invasion.
 Putting aside all personal interests and the fact that he was also a menace to the dynasty, she provided him with money and horses and worked with other ladies of the family at preparing bandages and medicine for the wounded.

-She was a formidable person of great intelligence and character who wielded considerable influence over her son.
-When the Sultan Abdulaziz visited Egypt, he made a point of particularly honouring Hoshiar by bestowing on her the Grand Cordon of the Osmaniyeh.
-This beautiful and very feminine woman brought up her son with unrelenting discipline and would never allow her motherly feelings to get the better of her sense of duty, to such an extant that when the future Khedive was visiting Europe as a child, he was heard to say about Dowager Empress of Austria, who had been particularly kind, "that no one in his own family had ever shown him as much affection."
-But the Khedive adored his mother and remained to the end a most devoted son.
+She wielded considerable influence over her son.
+When the Sultan Abdulaziz visited Egypt, he honoured Hoshiar by bestowing on her the Grand Cordon of the Osmaniyeh.
+She is described in contemporary sources as a strict and disciplined parent.
+During a childhood visit to Europe, the future Khedive reportedly remarked of the Dowager Empress of Austria, who had shown him kindness, "that no one in his own family had ever shown him as much affection."

-Hoshiyar lived in her palace of Qasar al-Ali, now part of the residential district of Garden City.
-There she held a quite incredible state, never condescending to leave her home for anyone else's, no matter how high ranking that person may have been.
-And indeed, as Ibrahim Pasha's widow and Khedive's mother her position was unique.
+Hoshiyar lived in the palace of Qasar al-Ali, now part of the residential district of Garden City.
+There she did not condescend to leave her home for anyone else's, no matter how high ranking that person may have been.
+As Ibrahim Pasha's widow and Khedive's mother, her position was unique.